shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 - **-c**: if set, the real crazyflie interface will be launched instead of the simulation.
 Defaults to false"
 - **-g**: launch using gnome-terminal instead of tmux.
 Default not set

+> **NOTE:** You can also give or set the environment variable `CW2_SCENARIO_FILE` if you want to set the default to something different.
+You can either `export CW2_SCENARIO_FILE=scenarios/scenario.yaml` and/or put this line at the bottom of your `~/.bashrc` file and restart your terminal.

 ### 2. Launch aerostack2 nodes for the ground station
 To launch aerostack2 nodes for the ground station, execute once the following command: